cassproject/cass-editor/docs/competency-and-framework-management/README.md

 ## Adding Competencies

-To add competencies to your framework, click the “add competency” button below the framework details.
+To add competencies to your framework, click the “add” button below the framework details.

 ![CAT Competency Framework Management - Add Competencies](/docs/add-competencies.png)

 You can construct a hierarchy of competencies by checking the box to the left of a competency.
-The “add competency” button text will change to “add child”, which you can click to place a competency underneath the one you’ve checked.
+The “add” button text will change to “add child”, which you can click to place a competency underneath the one you’ve checked.